laro/Cilia/2 Standard Lib/6 TextStream & CLI.md

 ## TextStream

-Interface for input / output of _text_.
+Interface for input / output of _text_, derived from `TextInStream` and `TextOutStream`.

 ### TextOutStream

-Interface for writing text.
+Interface for writing text, derived from `BasicStream`.

 - `cout.write("...")` without newline.
 - `cout.writeLine("...")` with newline.